The Ledge

 Up, up the narrow staircase.
 Up the narrow way.
 Few will withstand the terrible silence of the narrow path - a silence only broken up by the wind or the disappearance of time.
 Here a hundred days can pass like an hour.
 But I know that the middle can bear no thought.
 You keep your head down through the crossing until you look up and hit the wall of your home.

 The howling wind strengthens as he treks on, occasionally propping himself up on a boulder.
-He is the only man on the land.
+He is the only man on the plain.
 On the bluish horizon a small wooden cabin comes into view, blending out from the dusk.

 EXT.
 EVENING – OUTSIDE THE CABIN